v12n-io/packer/README.md

 * REPLACEWITHANSIBLEUSERNAME -- User name of a local account to create for Ansible access
 * REPLACEWITHANSIBLEUSERKEY -- SSH public key for Ansible to access
 * REPLACEWITHPKISERVER -- HTTP(s) location for downloading Root and Issuing CA certificates (e.g. http://pki.domain.com)
-* REPLACEWITHINTRANET -- HTTP(s) location for agent files, configuratiosn etc (e.g. http://intranet.domain.com)
+* REPLACEWITHINTRANET -- HTTP(s) location for agent files, configurations etc (e.g. http://intranet.domain.com)
 * REPLACEWITHAPPVOLSERVER -- For VDI builds, this is the FQDN of the Horizon AppVols server to register with
 * VCENTER_USER -- User name for Packer to connect to vCenter with (e.g. administrator@vsphere.local)
 * VCENTER_PASS -- Password for vCenter access